SuryaKameshMantha/multimodal-ai-agent-pipeline/README.md

 ```

 **What happens automatically:**
-- ✅ LoRA adapter loads instantly (no training needed)
+- ✅ LoRA adapter loads instantly (pre-trained, no training)
-- ✅ FLAN-T5-Base loads (first run only)
+- ✅ FLAN-T5-Base loads (first run only, ~2GB)
-- ✅ Your PDFs indexed in ChromaDB
+- ✅ Your PDFs vectorized and indexed in ChromaDB
+- ✅ DNN classifier trained on 200 Q&A pairs
 - ✅ System ready in ~2 minutes
-- ✅ Both vector_db and DNN ready for deployment
+- ✅ Both vector_db and DNN models ready for deployment

 ---